 Eleanor Roosevelt, You Learn by Living

-As a musician and actor, Will Smith has accumulated an impressive array of accomplishments in his career.
-In 2007, Newsweek called him “the most powerful actor in Hollywood.”
+As a musician and actor, Will Smith has built an impressive list of accomplishments.
+So much so that in 2007, Newsweek called him “the most powerful actor in Hollywood.”

-No doubt he earned that distinction – in part – because of his multiple Grammy Awards, Golden Globe nominations and Academy Award nominations.
-Not to mention the fact that his movies have grossed nearly $6 billion worldwide.
+No doubt he earned that distinction partly because of his multiple Grammy Awards, Golden Globe nominations and Academy Award nominations.
+Not to mention the fact that his movies have grossed over $6 billion worldwide.
 It’s safe to say he’s come a long way from the hard streets of West Philadelphia where he was born and raised.

 I’ve been a Will Smith fan for years.
 He starred in many of my favorite movies, such as The Pursuit of Happyness, I Am Legend and Independence Day, to name a few.
 Having come of age in the late 80’s, I remember when he “rocked the mic” as part of a quirky but entertaining rap duo named DJ Jazzy Jeff and the Fresh Prince.
 To this day, I still get a good laugh whenever I catch a rerun of his 1990’s sitcom, The Fresh Prince of Bel Air.